IsaiahSavage/faithlink-mvp/docs/wiki/project-proposal.md

   - The user should be able to pause the prayer timer.
   - The user should be able to stop the prayer timer.
   - _SHOULD HAVE_: The user should be able to select whether the prayer is guided or unguided.
-  - _SHOULD HAVE_: The user should be able to view prayer requests by fellow members of their Life Group while using the guided prayer feature.
+  - _SHOULD HAVE_: The user should be able to view prayer requests by fellow members of their group while using the guided prayer feature.
-- [ ] Profile linked to MVNU Office365 account
+- [ ] Profile linked to simple email/password authentication
-  - The user should be able to create a local account.
+  - The user should be able to create a local account using an email and password.
   - The user should be able to log in to and out of the app.
   - The user should be able to view their profile information from the Profile page.
   - The user should be able to access the Settings page from the Profile page.
-  - The user should be able to access a link to the iAttended app from the Profile page.
-  - _SHOULD HAVE_: The user should be able to connect an existing MVNU Office365 account.
   - _SHOULD HAVE_: The user should be able to remove an account.
+  - _NICE TO HAVE_: The user should be able to access a link to the iAttended app from the Profile page.
 - [ ] Activity page
   - The user should be able to access the Activity page from the bottom tabs.
   - The user should be able to view important updates from Campus Ministries on the Activity page.
-  - The user should be able to view important updates from their Life Group on the Activity page.
+  - The user should be able to view important updates from their group on the Activity page.
   - The user should be able to dismiss updates.
   - Activities should be listed with a timestamp.
   - _NICE TO HAVE_: The user should receive a push notification when a new update is available.
-- [ ] Campus Ministries staff can create content for the Resources page (NOTE: this may be a future feature after first release)
+- [ ] Group leaders can create content for the Resources page (NOTE: this may be a future feature after first release)

 **I/O**
 Input